 Ending Operations

-Transport operations are anticipated to continue through approximately September 30 at Lower Monumental and through October 31 at Lower Granite and Little Goose.
+Transport operations are anticipated to continue through October 31 at Lower Granite and Little Goose.

-Transport may be stopped earlier at any of the projects due to columnaris disease (see section 4.6.5) or at Lower Monumental due to low fish abundance (see section 4.6.6).
+Transport may be stopped earlier at any of the projects due to columnaris disease (see section 4.6.5).

 Emergency Notification

 If icing conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the Project’s Operations Manager.
 The CENWW Transportation Coordinator will coordinate any emergency termination or modification of the transportation program with NOAA Fisheries and TMT, except as described below in section 4.6.5 regarding ending collection for transport due to columnaris disease or at Lower Monumental due to low fish abundance (see section 4.6.6).